pickyourtrail_logo

 Shopping & Pop Culture

-Tokyo features a wide array of options starting from luxury brands ready to be robbed at Ginza to quirky styles at Harajuku’s Takeshita Street.
-Anime lovers should head to Akihabara for arcades, Mandarake, Pokémon Center, and Ghibli Store since clearly, your wallet wasn’t planning to survive this trip anyway.
+Tokyo features a wide array of options, starting from luxury brands ready to be robbed at Ginza to quirky styles at Harajuku’s Takeshita Street.
+Anime lovers should head to Akihabara for arcades, Mandarake, the Pokémon Center, and the Ghibli Store since clearly your wallet wasn’t planning to survive this trip anyway.
+Shopping in Japan adds another exciting layer to the Tokyo experience, with travellers discovering everything from trendy fashion streets to unique local stores.
 Preloved materials can hunt for gems in Shimokitazawa’s vintage stores or Nakano Broadway’s collectibles.
 Omotesando is another high-end shopping enclave surrounded by designers and modern architecture.

 6.